9 Things to Do With Extra Zucchini From Your Garden

 The best way to freeze zucchini for future use is to shred it first and divide it into freezer bags.
 It can be used later to make zucchini muffins or zucchini bread, zucchini pancakes, or added to spaghetti sauces, soups and stews.
 For best results, thaw and drain the zucchini before using it in recipes.

-If you are absolutely overrun by fresh zucchinis from your garden, and just can't bear to look at another one, you can always give some away.
+If you are absolutely overrun by fresh zucchinis from your garden, and you just can't bear to look at another one, you can always give some away.
 You can give zucchinis to family, friends, neighbors, co-workers—really anyone.
-It's best of course if they don't have a garden full of zucchini of their own!
+It's best, of course, if they don't have a garden full of zucchini of their own!

 In fact, giving away extra zucchini is so common among gardeners that August 8 is officially Leave a Zucchini on Your Neighbor's Porch Day.

 Your local food bank would probably be glad to receive some of your extra zucchinis as well.

 Do you like zucchini?